dkfz-unite/unite-feed-specimens/Docs/api-models-base-intervention.md

 Includes model intervention data.

 >[!NOTE]
-> All exact dates are hiddent and protected.
+> All exact dates are hidden and protected.
 Relative dates are shown instead, if calculation was possible.

 **`type`*** - Intervention type.
 - Type: _String_